 She established the Foundation’s Nepal office MERL team in 2019 and provided on-the-job training and mentoring to MERL specialists to build their skills in data quality, analysis, and use, as well as research, monitoring, and evaluation design.
 She has supported a diverse set of development sector portfolios during her time at the Foundation, including governance, small grants, civil society, and data governance.

-Starting in 2015, O’Donnell worked as an MEL Fellow through the Expanding Monitoring and Evaluation Capacity Project for USAID.
-As a fellow, she spent four years in the USAID/Nepal Mission, supporting the Democracy and Governance Office, the Social, Environmental, and Economic Development Office, and the Program Office to strengthen MEL systems and processes.
-Prior to that, she worked with Winrock International as an M&E advisor, including as key personnel for a child labor policy project funded by the US Department of Labor.
-She started her career in M&E as an intern in 2008 and subsequently as an M&E Advisor at the Centre for Development and Population Activities, working on female empowerment and reproductive health.
+Before joining the Foundation, Carolyn worked as a Monitoring, Evaluation, and Learning fellow through the Expanding Monitoring and Evaluation Capacity Project for USAID.
+As a fellow, she spent four years in the USAID/Nepal Mission, supporting the Democracy and Governance Office, the Social, Environmental, and Economic Development Office, and the program office to strengthen MEL systems and processes.
+Prior to that, she worked with Winrock International as an M&E Advisor.
+She started her career in M&E in 2008 at the Centre for Development and Population Activities, working on female empowerment and reproductive health.

-Education: Carolyn O’Donnell holds a master’s degree in International Development from American University (2010), and a bachelor’s degree in French and Political Science from Grinnell College (2004).
+Education: Carolyn O’Donnell holds a master’s degree in International Development from American University and a bachelor’s degree in French and Political Science from Grinnell College.
 She has worked in 14 countries in Sub-Saharan Africa and Asia.
 She speaks English, French, and Nepali.